Diagnostic Hearing Evaluations

 It is recommended that you bring a family member with you to the evaluation appointment.
 Most audiologists agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

-Before your appointment, a complete medical history will be completed and Dr. Davis will want to hear about any complaints you have about your hearing.
+Before your appointment, a complete medical history will be completed and Dr. Tumolillo will want to hear about any complaints you have about your hearing.
 She will pay special attention to any concerns you have about exposure to noise, tinnitus, and balance problems.
 Make sure that you take a full list of any medications and supplements you are taking with you to your appointment.

-The diagnostic hearing evaluation is a good chance to establish a relationship with Dr. Davis.
+The diagnostic hearing evaluation is a good chance to establish a relationship with Dr. Tumolillo.
 Above all, don't be afraid to ask questions.
 You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.

 Hearing rehabilitation is an intricate process that requires working with an institution that is committed to not settling for less than the best hearing health care possible for you.
-Most hearing loss patients will notice an improvement with any hearing aid trial, but the key is having a knowledgeable and experienced audiologist like Dr. Davis.
+Most hearing loss patients will notice an improvement with any hearing aid trial, but the key is having a knowledgeable and experienced audiologist like Dr. Tumolillo.
 She will help you find the right hearing aid manufacturer, style, and fit for your hearing loss and lifestyle.
-Dr. Davis will work with you to determine the best fit for your needs.
+Dr. Tumolillo will work with you to determine the best fit for your needs.